Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Conclusions

 \section{Conclusions}

-The full exploitation of strongly lensed Type Ia SNe like SN H0pe relies on a good lens model.
-In this work, we have shown a significant precision gain in mass models parameters after incorporating all the pixels from the arc hosting SN H0pe.
-We have performed two lens models of the host cluster \p: one following the traditional position-based approach, namely using point-like multiple images as constraints, followed by an improved model that jointly reconstructs the full surface brightness of the arc.
-We find that including the extended SN host as constraints decreases the uncertainty on mass model parameters by a factor of $\gtrsim10$.
-This gain precision would translate to a gain on the precision of the Hubble constant, which would need to be quantified by following the approach of \citet{2025ApJ...979...13P}.
+The full exploitation of strongly lensed Type Ia SNe such as SN H0pe relies on a good lens model.
+In this work, we show a significant gain in the precision of the mass model parameters after incorporating all the pixels from the arc hosting SN H0pe.
+We performed two lens models of the host cluster \p: one using the traditional position-based approach with point-like multiple images as constraints, and an improved model that jointly reconstructs the full surface brightness of the arc.
+We find that including the extended SN host as a constraint decreases the uncertainty on mass model parameters by a factor of $\gtrsim10$.
+This gain in precision would translate to improved precision in the Hubble constant, which must be quantified by following the approach of \citet{2025ApJ...979...13P}.

-Our improved lens model, the first that also reconstructs the surface brightness of the SN H0pe host galaxy, allowed us to study the dust distribution in this galaxy.
-In particular, we computed the dust extinction map over the entire gravitational arc, leveraging the color information the JWST/NIRCam dataset.
-We find good agreement between the visibly attenuated regions in the arc and the regions with high values of extinction coefficient.
-Our lens model allowed us to map the dust extinction back to the plane of the host galaxy, showing that SN H0pe lies on the edge of a dust region.
-The relatively complex but moderate dust extinction over the host is qualitatively consistent with the conclusions of \citet{2024ApJ...961..171F} based on simultaneous fitting of the JWST/NIRCam imaging and JWST/NIRSpec spectroscopy of the arc.
-Our dust extinction map allowed us to estimate a V-band extinction of $A_{V}^{\rm H0pe} = 0.94 \pm 0.25$ at the position of SN H0pe.
-Our estimate is in good statistical agreement with the fully independent value of \citet{2024ApJ...967...50P} based on multi-epoch photometry and of \citet{2024ApJ...970..102C} based on the multi-epoch spectroscopy.
+Our improved lens model, the first to reconstruct the surface brightness of the SN H0pe host galaxy, enables the study of the dust distribution in the galaxy.
+In particular, we computed the dust extinction map over the entire gravitational arc, leveraging the color information in the JWST/NIRCam dataset.
+We find good agreement between the visibly attenuated regions in the arc and those with high values of the extinction coefficient.
+Our lens model maps the dust extinction back to the plane of the host galaxy, showing that SN H0pe lies on the edge of a dust region.
+The relatively complex yet moderate dust extinction across the host is qualitatively consistent with the conclusions of \citet{2024ApJ...961..171F}, based on simultaneous fitting of the JWST/NIRCam imaging and JWST/NIRSpec spectroscopy of the arc.
+Our dust extinction map yields a V-band extinction of $A_{V}^{\rm H0pe} = 0.94 \pm 0.25$ at the position of SN H0pe.
+Our estimate is in good statistical agreement with the fully independent value of \citet{2024ApJ...967...50P}, based on multi-epoch photometry, and with that of \citet{2024ApJ...970..102C}, based on multi-epoch spectroscopy.